besnik/tutorials/README.md

 # Tutorials
-Collection of tutorials for various libraries and technologies
+Collection of tutorials for various libraries and technologies.

 ## List of tutorials